carbon-io/carbon-io/README.md

 })
 ```

-Carbon.io also takes care of a lot of the common infrastructure one commonly has to implement when building an API, such as:
+In addition to helping you build endpoints, Carbon.io also takes care of a lot of the common infrastructure one commonly has to implement when building a mircoservice or API, such as:

 * Logging
 * Proper HTTP error handling